wp-plugins/minimum-length-for-contact-form-7/readme.txt

 == Changelog ==

+= 1.2 =
+*	Updated to the latest Contact From 7 version
+*	Added min length validation for: url, phonenumber and textareas (as requested in: [Extend functionality to textarea.](http://wordpress.org/support/topic/extend-functionality-to-textarea))
+*	Fixed the placeholder bug

 = 1.0.1 =
 *	Added support for 3.1.2
 *	Tested and added support for upcoming WordPress 3.4

 = 1.0 =
 *	Initial release